sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 ```
 Our code doesn't consider `x` an induction variable because
 of our very approximate heuristic: "`x` is updated twice in the
-loop, so it may not be an IV".
+loop, so it may not be an IV."

 ### Induction Variable Representation